SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ⟮CIDR Blocks⟯ ≈ ⟮network/routing prefixes⟯ may be ⟮further subdivided⟯, with ⟮more and more⟯ of the IP address being looked at to ⟮direct the traffic⟯
 A CIDR block A which is completely contained within another CIDR block B is a subnet of B, B is a supernet of A.
-All networks are implicitly subnets of the IP address space. a ⟮supernet(work)⟯ has a ⟮shorter⟯ ⟮network prefix⟯, whose ⟮subnets⟯ will have a ⟮longer⟯ ⟮network prefix⟯ that ⟮starts with⟯ the ⟮supernet⟯&nbsp; ⟮network prefix⟯
+All networks are implicitly subnets of the IP address space. a ⟮supernet(work)⟯ has a ⟮shorter⟯ ⟮network prefix⟯, whose ⟮subnets⟯ will have a ⟮longer⟯ ⟮network prefix⟯ that ⟮starts with⟯ the ⟮supernet⟯  ⟮network prefix⟯
 Note: Not all possible CIDR block sub/supersets are actual sub/supernets!
 The process of forming a supernet is called supernetting or prefix/route aggregation/summarization the largest ⟮CIDR block (= sub/supernet)⟯ the IANA assigns is ⟮/8⟯ (⟮16 million⟯ addresses)